 - 1. In 2018, after reclassifications, we had 217 EL students, 18% of the school population.
-For the 2019 test year, after the new reclassification criteria we had 273 EL students, 21% of the school population. - 2.
-Students performed the strongest in the Speaking Domain of the Oral Language component where approximately 69% of students scored well developed.
-Overall students scored the lowest in the Reading Domain of the Written Language component where 12.4% of students scored well developed.
-In 2019, overall students scored the lowest in the Writing Domain of the Written Language component where 4.4% of students scored well-developed.
-To provide support, we continued to offer a 2-day English/ELD class after school for targeted EL students and Saturday English and ELD tutorial.
-The instructor for the class is our ELD teacher. - 3.
-During the past two years and currently, EL students are enrolled in a designated ELD course to ensure all EL students have the support they need to improve in English language acquisition.
+For the 2019 test year, after the new reclassification criteria we had 273 EL students, 21% of the school population.
+The number of EL students continues to increase with 28% of students classified as EL in 2020-2021, and 29% (375 students) in the 2021-22 school year. - 2.
+Students continue to perform the strongest in the Speaking Domain with 48% of all students scoring as well-developed in 2020-21 and 61.79% in 2021-22.
+Overall students scored the lowest in the Listening and Writing Domains with both under 10% of students scoring as Well Developed.
+Also more students scored at Beginning level in the Reading Domain at 33.78% overall.
+Most of our EL students are scoring in the Somewhat/Moderately Domain Performance Level in Listening and Writing Domains.
+To provide support, we offer 2-days of English and ELD class after school for targeted EL students.
+During the 2021-22 school year, all comprehensive sites and the continuation high school, began working collaboratively on a literacy plan to improve overall literacy skills.
+The plan includes ongoing professional development of teachers for implementation of best practices to improve teaching and learning. - 3.
+EL students are enrolled in a designated ELD course to ensure all EL students have the support they need to improve in English language acquisition.